AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     - Optional: **A/P aging bucket 3 days** - the number of days which an invoice cannot exceed to be included in the third bucket.
     - Optional: **A/P aging bucket 4 name** - a description of the fourth aging bucket, such as 91 - 120.
     - Optional: **A/P aging bucket 4 days** - the number of days which an invoice cannot exceed to be included in the fourth bucket.
-        &gt; Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fourth bucket is combined with the fifth bucket, and displayed in the far right column of the screen.
+        > Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fourth bucket is combined with the fifth bucket, and displayed in the far right column of the screen.
     - Optional: **A/P aging bucket 5 name** - a description of the fifth aging bucket, such as 121+.
     - Optional: **A/P aging bucket 5 days** - enter 999 for the number of days which an invoice cannot exceed to be included in the fifth bucket.
         >Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fifth bucket is combined with the fourth bucket, and displayed in the far right column of the screen.